slurpy-films/probescript/readme.md

 ```probe
 module MyModule;
 ```
-For ProbeScript to properly index your modules, make a project.probe file at the root of your project.
+For probescript to properly index your modules, make a project.probe file at the root of your project.
 The directory this file, and all children directories, will be indexed.

 When you want to export something from a module, use the export keyword, like this:
 ```probe